networkwithoutborders/Long-Range-Surveillance/README.md

 ## Work under Progress

-1. Multiple image processing parameters are being considered to be integrated into the GUI.
-2. Enabling IP Camera based API for better monitoring and control
+1. Enabling IP Camera based API for better monitoring and control
-3. Automatic detection of the connected surveillance devices to be enabled as a list
+2. Automatic detection of the connected surveillance devices to be enabled as a list

 ## Help Required